WPI-AIM/wpi-dvrk-ros/dvrk_arm/README.md

 When setting the positions or forces on the dvrk Manipulators, the frames are already handeled so you just specify the values w.r.t to the frames you set.

+#### IMPORTANT
+While setting just the position of **Origin Tranfrom** or **Tip Transform**, the orientation is not altered, it remains whatever it was set before, or if it wasn't set before, it remains identity matrix.
+The vice versa for setting just the orientation.

 ### Using the library (Example)
     DVRK_Arm arm("MTMR");
     sleep(1);